PavelPZ/riverpod_navigator/README.md

           ref,
           [
             // 'home' and 'book' strings are used in web URL, e.g. 'home/book;id=2'
-            // fromUrlPars is used to decode web URL to segment
+            // fromUrlPars is used to decode web URL string-segment to typed-segment
             // HomeScreen.new and BookScreen.new are screens for a given segment RRoute<HomeSegment>('home', HomeSegment.fromUrlPars, HomeScreen.new),
             RRoute<BookSegment>('book', BookSegment.fromUrlPars, BookScreen.new),